 A small, active campus like Mount Mercy’s is the ideal place to build leadership skills.
 Each of our more than 30 clubs and organizations needs a president, vice president and secretary.
 Service trips need team leaders.
 Residence halls need activity coordinators, residence advisors and midnight ping-pong tournament organizers.

 An NAIA Champions of Character school, Mount Mercy athletes pair time on the practice field with community service.
-In 2008, the women's volleyball team was recognized with the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
-In 2009, the men's and women's cross country teams were given the same national service award.
+In previous years, the women's volleyball team along with the men's and women's cross country teams were given the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
+Mount Mercy athletes focus on not only sports and academics, but also conduct in competition and character training, recognition, and promotion.